 Kudlick, Ch.
 2. "Disability History: Why We Need Another "Other."
 31-35.
+Or an alternative reading...

 Statement on Access

 In this course, access and accommodation are understood as:

 - a right protected by law; - services provided to registered recipients at accessibility services or by other service providers; - a process which requires the continuous conversation, work and/or negotiation among all, including those who do or do not self-identify as disabled and allies.